 Educational Objective 1: To produce mechanical engineers who have the knowledge and skills to adapt to the changing engineering environment in industry

-Educational Objective 2: To produce graduate who are able to pursue and succeed in graduate studies
+Educational Objective 2: To produce graduates who are able to pursue and succeed in graduate studies

 The technical rigor required to pursue advanced graduate degrees in mechanical engineering and other allied fields is emphasized in our basic curriculum.
 Students are exposed to basic mathematical tools including applied linear algebra, solution of ordinary, and partial differential equations relevant to mechanical engineering science, thereby preparing them for advanced degrees in engineering and other technical disciplines.
 In addition, the curriculum allows students the explicit option to experience research under faculty supervision as a technical elective.
 Faculty are available to advise students about career options that include opportunities for advanced study through graduate education.
 Senior students with a GPA of 3.0 and above (this is the minimum required for admission to most U.S. graduate programs) are invited to an annual presentation by the Graduate Advisor to discuss graduate research opportunities.